-TH 04396 RHETORIC OF RACE 3 hrs.
-This is a cross-listed course (CM 04396/SR 04396)- please see SR 04396 for description.
+TH 04396RHETORIC OF RACE3 hrs.This is a cross-listed course (CM 04396/SR 04396)- please see SR 04396 for description.

-TH 04296 THE RHETORIC OF MARTIN LUTHER KING, JR. 3 hrs.
-This is a cross-listed course (AA 04296/CM 04296/SR 04296)- please see SR 04296 for description.
+TH 04296THE RHETORIC OF MARTIN LUTHER KING, JR.3 hrs.This is a cross-listed course (AA 04296/CM 04296/SR 04296)- please see SR 04296 for description.

-THE SACRED RHETORIC OF AFRICAN AMERICAN WOMEN TH 04252 3 hrs.
-This is a cross-listed course (SR 04252/WP 04252)- please see SR 04252 for description.
+TH 04252THE SACRED RHETORIC OF AFRICAN AMERICAN WOMEN3 hrs.This is a cross-listed course (SR 04252/WP 04252)- please see SR 04252 for description.

-TH 04179 3 hrs.
-EYES ON THE PRIZE: AFRICAN AMERICAN RELIGIOUS THOUGHT This is a cross-listed course - please see AA 04179 for description.
+TH 04179EYES ON THE PRIZE: AFRICAN AMERICAN RELIGIOUS THOUGHT3 hrs.This is a cross-listed course - please see AA 04179 for description.3

-TH 04094 AFRICAN NARRATIVE THEOLOGY OF INCULTURATION 3 hrs.
-Students in this course will examine oral literature, conceptions of Jesus, African metaphors for the church as the extended family of God, and indigenous reflections on Christian ritual and Scripture.
-Prerequisite: TH 10000.
-(See AA 04094 or CM 04094).
+TH 04094AFRICAN NARRATIVE THEOLOGY OF INCULTURATION3 hrs.Students in this course will examine oral literature, conceptions of Jesus, African metaphors for the church as the extended family of God, and indigenous reflections on Christian ritual and Scripture.Prerequisite: TH 10000.(See AA 04094 or CM 04094).

-TH 03682 AFRICANA FAITH 3 hrs.
-An exploration of themes and concepts in the faith-life of slaves of African heritage in North America through the examination of narrative, interviews, folk tales, sermons, songs, and the like.
-Prerequisite: TH 10000.
+TH 03682AFRICANA FAITH3 hrs.An exploration of themes and concepts in the faith-life of slaves of African heritage in NorthAmerica through the examination of narrative, interviews, folk tales, sermons, songs, and the like.Prerequisite: TH 10000.
 (See AA 03682).

-TH 03628 THE HISTORY OF WOMEN'S LIBERATION THEOLOGY 3 hrs.
-This is a cross-listed cross - please see CH 03628 for description.
+TH 03628THE HISTORY OF WOMEN'S LIBERATION THEOLOGY3 hrs.This is a cross-listed cross - please see CH 03628 for description.3 hrs.

-TH 03470 DOCTRINE OF SCRIPTURE 3 hrs.
-This course examines historical and theological issues relating to the church's doctrine of Scripture.
-Among issues considered will be the canon, authority, inspiration, and interpretation of Scripture.
-Both historic and contemporary understandings of the nature of Scripture will be explored.
-Prerequisite: TH 10000.
+TH 03470DOCTRINE OF SCRIPTURE3 hrs.This course examines historical and theological issues relating to the church's doctrine of Scripture.Among issues considered will be the canon, authority, inspiration, and interpretation of Scripture.
+Bothhistoric and contemporary understandings of the nature of Scripture will be explored.Prerequisite: TH 10000.

-TH 03369 AFRICAN AMERICAN THEOLOGY 3 hrs.
-An examination of genres of contemporary African American Christian thought since the Black Power movement.
+TH 03369AFRICAN AMERICAN THEOLOGY3 hrs.An examination of genres of contemporary African American Christian thought since the BlackPower movement.
 Prerequisite: TH 10000.
 (See AA 03369).